Your Ultimate Guide to Port Pirie

 Visit one of the many Port Pirie museums

 Port Pirie is rife with history.
-Originally home to the Nukunu people who populated the coastal region around Spencer Gulf, extending inwards as far as Quorn, the Port Pirie region consists of endless culturally significant sites for Aboriginal people.
+Originally home to the Nukunu people who populated the coastal region around Spencer Gulf, extending inwards as far as Quorn, the region consists of endless culturally significant sites for Aboriginal people.
 In 1849, colonisation brought about the initial settlement of Europeans to the area and the materialisation of Port Pirie.
 What with its industrial economy and colonial past, today the historically rich town is home to a number of museums and galleries.
 During a trip to Port Pirie, drop into the National Trust Historic and Folk Museum to learn more about the history of the town and explore the Victorian pavilion-style railway station, as well as the Old Police Station.
 At Carn Brae named after a castle in Cornwall, England, explore the home of the Moyle family and admire its unusual features.
 Other museums include a military museum as well as a fishing boat museum.
-There’s a part of history for everyone to enjoy in Port Pirie.

 Visit bright pink Lake Bumbunga